▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Is it legal?

-Yes, to buy.
-It's sold over the counter as a solvent, so anyone can own it.
-It's FDA-approved only for the bladder use (people) and trauma swelling (animals).
-Home skin use for pain is legal-to-own but off-label — purity is on you.
+Yes, to buy, worldwide.
+It's sold over the counter as a solvent in the US, and as a registered pharmacy drug in Russia and parts of Europe.
+It's FDA-approved only for the bladder use (people) and trauma swelling (animals) in the US.
+Home skin use for pain is legal-to-own but off-label in the US — purity is on you.

 Common Questions, Honest Answers

-The questions people actually ask about DMSO — answered plainly, without hype or hand-waving.
+The questions people actually ask about DMSO — answered plainly, without hype or hand-waving in either direction.

 Wait — is it FDA-approved or not?

 Both, depending on what for.
 It has a human approval (Rimso-50, 1978, for interstitial cystitis) and a separate veterinary approval (Domoso, 1970, for swelling in dogs and horses).
-It is not approved for human joint/muscle pain.
+It is not formally approved for human joint/muscle pain in the US.
 "Not approved for pain" and "not approved for anything" are very different — the second one is wrong.

 Does it actually work for joint and muscle pain?

-Some people swear by it and feel relief fast.
-But the controlled proof of DMSO by itself is thin and inconsistent — NIH says the evidence isn't strong enough to recommend it for arthritis.
-Notably, the one place DMSO is FDA-approved for joint pain is as the carrier in Pennsaid, where the diclofenac is the proven active ingredient.
+The US controlled-trial record on DMSO by itself is thin — NIH says the modern evidence isn't strong enough to formally recommend it for arthritis.
+But that thinness has a documented cause (the 1965 halt, no patent sponsor) rather than a completed negative trial program, and Russia has run the identical use as a registered drug for over 50 years.
+Notably, the one place DMSO is FDA-approved for joint pain is as the carrier in Pennsaid, where the diclofenac is the FDA-recognized active ingredient in that specific trial design.

-It's vet-approved for horses and dogs — so why "unproven" in humans?
+It's approved for horses and in Russia — so why "not proven" in the US?

 People talk about injecting it / IV DMSO.
 Is that a thing?

-It's real in veterinary medicine and in historic human research (de la Torre's brain-injury work used IV DMSO).
+It's real in veterinary medicine and in historic human research (de la Torre's brain-injury work used IV DMSO in primates).
 But IV use belongs to professionals with sterile, dosed, monitored protocols.
 Self-injecting DMSO or DIY IV mixes is dangerous — don't.

 Why does my breath smell like garlic after using it?